mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 I [mentioned last month](retrospectives/2024/02/#side-projects) that I'd found a fun way to learn more about Zig, interpreters, and Ethereum &mdash; I'm writing an Ethereum bytecode interpreter in Zig.

-One of the advantages to working in Zig is that I have a high degree of control over performance.
-One of my earliest tasks on my interpreter was to set up benchmarks in continuous integration to compare my implementation to the official Go implementation.
+Zig gives me a high degree of control over performance, so one of my earliest tasks on my interpreter was to set up benchmarks in continuous integration to compare my implementation to the official Go implementation.

 For a while, my Zig version was slightly underperforming the Go version.
 Then, I [refactored my benchmarking scripts](https://github.com/mtlynch/eth-zvm/pull/24), and my performance mysteriously tanked.